fermitools/Ferry-CLI/README.md

   * type: string (friendly name for the data type to use)
   * required: boolean

-* run(api, args): inherited function - this is where your logic goes
+* run(api, args): inherited function - this is where your logic should go

 A simple definition within the file may look like this:
 ```python